-At the time of writing, English-language tours were available only for the Paris neighborhoods of Montmartre and the Eiffel Tower, but bilingual tour guides seemed happy to try their best to translate if you’re intrigued by another tour.
+At the time of writing, English-language trips were available only for the Paris neighborhoods of Montmartre and the Eiffel Tower, but bilingual trip guides seemed happy to try their best to translate if you’re intrigued by another trip.
 Prices vary from 15 to 25 euros, and tickets should be booked in advance.

 Editor’s note: If you are signed up for our newsletter, you’ll receive special invites to events in Paris as well as the first word on our contests and giveaways, so don’t miss out!